andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 Once you've created the mask, you can then extract each subject's contrast estimates from it.
 Although you may think that we would extract the results from the 3rd-level analysis, we actually want the ones from the 2nd-level analysis; the 3rd-level analysis is a single image with a single number at each voxel, whereas in an ROI analysis our goal is to extract the contrast estimate for each subject individually.

 For the Incongruent-Congruent contrast estimate, for example, you can find each subjects' data maps in the directory ``Flanker_2ndLevel.gfeat/cope3.feat/stats``.
-The data maps have been calculated several different ways, including t-statistic maps, the cope images, and variance images.
-My preference is to extract data from the z-statistic maps, since these data have been converted to a form that is normally distributed and, in my opinion, is easier to plot and to interpret.
+The data maps have been calculated several different ways, including t-statistic maps, cope images, and variance images.
+My preference is to extract data from the z-statistic maps, since these data have been converted into a form that is normally distributed and, in my opinion, is easier to plot and to interpret.

-We will need to merge all of the z-statistic maps into a single dataset.
+To make our ROI analysis easier, we will merge all of the z-statistic maps into a single dataset.
 To do this, we will use a combination of FSL commands and Unix commands.
 Navigate into the ``Flanker_2ndLevel.gfeat/cope3.feat/stats`` directory, and then type the following:

 ::